onecrayon/cookiecutter-musketeers-python-api/README.md

 projects), and a number of other headaches.

-A [3 Musketeers](https://3musketeers.io/) project requires you to populate a `.env` file, and run **a single comand**.
+A [3 Musketeers](https://3musketeers.io/) project requires you to populate a `.env` file, and run **a single command**.
 And it works exactly the same on macOS, Windows, and Linux.

 You'll never look back.